psycopg/psycopg2/doc/src/connection.rst

             list was composed by 2 items tuples :samp:`({pid},{channel})` and the payload was not accessible.
 To keep backward compatibility, `!Notify` objects can still be accessed as 2 items tuples.

+    .. attribute:: cursor_factory

+        The default cursor factory used by `~connection.cursor()` if the parameter is no specified.

+        .. versionadded:: 2.5

     .. index::
         pair: Backend; PID